peterpot/openath.github.io/finodex_demo.md

 ### Other stories

-We have several other journeys, but they need some understanding of the real-world process
+We have several other journeys, but they need some understanding of the real-world process, so we have omitted them today

- - relay team entry
+ - relay team entry - choose teams, then pay for squad
- - cross country team manager: add athletes on the phone
+ - cross country team manager: add athletes to your squad (on the phone, before a race)

 ## 2. Open Data